On this page

 When invoked, configure tries to automatically detect your system's configuration system and the optimal configuration for Squish.
 In some cases, the results of the automatic detection or the defaults Squish uses do not match what you want.
 In these situations it is possible to override the detected and default settings by passing various command line options to configure.

---disable-allDisables all compoenents except for the ones you specify.
+--disable-allDisables all components except for the ones you specify.
 We want to do a minimal build, so we always use this option first.

 For a complete list of configure options, execute configure --help on the command line or see configure.

-Before we install, change into <SQUISHDIR> and prepare for the install.
+Before we install, change into <SQUISHDIR> and prepare a few files.

 $ rm -r lib/extensions/qt